Agro-Climatic Zones in Assam

 Location

-• Lies north of the Brahmaputra River (Hence, North Bank)
+• Lies north of the Brahmaputra River (Hence, North Bank), characterized by floodplains, alluvial deposits, and moderate elevation.

 • Includes 7 districts like Dhemaji, Lakhimpur,Majuli, Biswanath, Sonitpur, Udalguri and Darrang.